Menu

 Here is an example

-It is important to note that this count of employees by their length of employment is used to determine whether the employer has met the total size requirements to contribute the employer share of FAMLI premium.
-Employers must withhold the employee share of the premium from every CO employee on their payroll – even if the employee has just started working for the company.
+It is important to note that this count of employees by their length of employment is used to determine whether the employer has met the total employee count threshold for a required contribution of the employer share of FAMLI premium.
+Employers may withhold the employee share of the premium from every CO employee on their payroll – even if the employee has just started working for the company.
+However, employers can optionally cover the cost of coverage for their employees.

 How to Determine the Employee Count for a CO FAMLI Premium Report or Other Wage Filing?